peermusic/documentation/domain-analysis.md

 *My understanding of their business model:*

 > **Consumer side:** We allow you to preview and buy music online.
 We help you discover new music you like.
-You can then download it or listen to it using our web player.
+You can then download it or listen to it using our web player after you have purchased it from us.
 You can also upload your own music to have one place to manage all your music.

 > **Creator side:** You can offer your music for purchase on our website.